 Typically, the managing director is responsible for the management of the company and its operations.
 This can include:

-In Australia, the appointment of a director is governed by the Corporations Act.
-Only individuals, over the age of 18 years, are eligible to be appointed as a director.
-A person can be disqualified from managing corporations and, in that case, may only become directors with permission from ASIC or if court leave is granted.
+The appointment of a director is governed by the Corporations Act.
+Only individuals, over the age of 18 years, are eligible to be appointed as a director unless they are disqualified from managing corporations in which case they may only become directors with permission from ASIC or if court leave is granted.

 Minimum and Maximum Number of Directors

-Companies must meet the statutory minimum number of directors under the Corporations Act (see 4.1 Board Structure, above).
+Companies must meet the statutory minimum number of directors under the Corporations Act (see 4.1 Board Structure).
 In addition, company constitutions may set out the minimum and maximum number of directors which a company must have.

-Under the ASX Corporate Governance Principles, all listed companies are subject to recommendations applicable to board and board committee composition (see 4.5 Rules/Requirements Concerning Independence of Directors, below).
+Under the ASX Corporate Governance Principles, all listed companies are subject to recommendations applicable to board and board committee composition (see 4.5 Rules/Requirements Concerning Independence of Directors).
 However, listed companies in the S&P/ASX300 Index are required by the Listing Rules to comply with certain of these recommendations.

-In addition, recommendation 2.2 provides that listed companies should have and disclose a board skills matrix.
-The skills matrix should outline the mix of skills, knowledge, experience and capabilities that the board currently has or is looking to achieve in its membership.
-There is no prescribed format for a skills matrix and a board can decide which skills and competencies are most suitable.
+Recommendation 2.2 provides that listed companies should have and disclose a board skills matrix outlining the mix of skills, knowledge, experience and capabilities that the board currently has or is looking to achieve in its membership.

 The ASX Corporate Governance Principles also recommend that listed companies set measurable objectives for achieving gender diversity in the composition of their board, senior executives and workforce generally, and annually disclose their progress towards achieving those objectives.
 For listed companies that are included in the S&P/ASX 300 Index, the measurable objective for achieving board gender diversity is recommended to be that at least 30% of the company's directors be of each gender.